BettercareHealth/bettercare/infection-prevention-and-control/test-8.md

 	1. DRTB patients convert to sputum smear-negative faster than susceptible TB
 	1. DRTB is more expensive and difficult to treat than drug susceptible TB.
 10. What are the ‘3Is’ of TB prevention?
-	1. TB-IPC, Intensified directly observed therapy (DOTS), Integrated contact tracing
+	1. TB-IPC; Intensified directly observed treatment, short-course (DOTS); Integrated contact tracing
 	1. TB-IPC, Isoniazid preventive therapy, Intensive training
 	1. TB-IPC, Isoniazid preventive therapy, Intensified case finding
 	1. TB-IPC, Isoniazid preventive therapy, Isolation rooms.
 11. Implementation of TB infection control in a healthcare facility is the responsibility of: